 Anyone who's traveled quite a bit on Indian Railways trains in India has no doubt had a Waitlist (WL) ticket.

-The Waitlist facility allows you to book a ticket but doesn't provide you with a seat or bed.
-You aren't supposed to board the train unless there are enough cancellations to at least get RAC (Reservation Against Cancellation) status.
+The Waitlist facility allows you to book a ticket but doesn't provide you with a seat or bed (berth).
+You aren't supposed to board the train unless there are enough cancellations to at least advance to RAC (Reservation Against Cancellation) status.

 How do you know if there will be enough cancellations?
 Or how do you know if you will get a confirmed ticket?

 Unfortunately, it can be hard to predict.
 Some trains have more cancellations than others.
 In addition, some carriages (such as sleeper and 3A) have more seats than others.